matthewachan/hyperdm/README.md

 ## Surface Temperature Forecasting Experiment

 Run `make era5_result.pdf` to train HyperDM on [ERA5](https://www.ecmwf.int/en/forecasts/dataset/ecmwf-reanalysis-v5) and validate EU on an out-of-distribution test input.

+**Note:** On the first run, add the `--download` flag to ERA5 build instructions in `Makefile` to download the dataset.

 | `era5_result.pdf` |
 | :------------------: |